paskausks/gd-copy-files-on-export/README.md

 ## Installation

-First, make sure you have a valid Godot engine version
+First, make sure you have a valid Godot engine version.

 Download the ZIP from github and put the `addons` folder in your project root or just look up the addon on the Godot AssetLib and press Download!